babylonchain/babylon/x/btcstaking/README.md

 The `MsgSelectiveSlashingEvidence` is typically reported by the [BTC staking tracker](https://github.com/babylonchain/vigilante/tree/dev/btcstaking-tracker) program.
-It keeps monitoring slashing transactions on Bitcoin.
+It keeps monitoring for slashing transactions on Bitcoin.
 Upon each slashing transaction, it will try to extract the finality provider's secret key.
 If successful, it will construct a `MsgSelectiveSlashingEvidence` message and submit it to Babylon.